 - Shame: Words like “mistake,” “fail,” and “avoid” hold strong associations with feelings of shame.

-- Pride: The words “best,” “image,” and “reputation” can trigger the pride emotion
+- Pride: The words “best,” “image,” and “reputation” can trigger an emotion of pride.

-The HubSpot CRM provides an array of tools your business can use for marketing activities that leverage emotional selling.
-A calendar tool allows you to schedule and plan content creation such as blog articles, social media posts, webinars, and email marketing campaigns.
+HubSpot CRM provides an array of tools your business can use for emotional marketing.
+It has extensive email marketing features that will allow you to be creative with your text copy to effectively appeal to your customers’ emotions.
 Plus, you can use HubSpot CRM’s content monitoring and managing features to gauge the effectiveness of using emotional keywords in your content.

-Emotional selling can result in new business, higher customer loyalty and lifetime value, and more referrals generated from your emotionally connected customers.
-You can leverage emotional selling in your overall business strategy, during sales conversations, and while constructing marketing materials in order to reap the benefits of an engaged customer base.
+Emotional selling can result in new business, higher customer loyalty, lifetime value, and more referrals generated from your emotionally connected customers.
+Leverage emotional selling in your overall business strategy, during sales conversations, and while constructing marketing materials in order to reap the benefits of an engaged customer base.